Bayou Classic: Financial impact

 The Bayou Classic is a major source of revenue ($50 million) to the city of New Orleans and the state of Louisiana.
 250,000 visitors descend upon New Orleans over the course of the events leading up to the game, and the national television audience has attracted between four and five million viewers.
 The success of the game has inspired the promotion of numerous other HBCU classics.
-In the past, the stadium attendance had averaged between 50,000–70,000 annually.
+Historically, the stadium attendance had averaged between 50,000 and 70,000 annually which makes it one of the highest attended Division I FCS matchups every season.
 Hurricane Katrina brought some challenges, first with a one-year move to Houston, then with a slight drop-off in attendance upon the classic's return to New Orleans—all while the Florida Classic and Magic City Classic gained significantly in prominence over that same time period.
 Though the Bayou Classic also lost its title sponsor in 2011 and GSU faced numerous issues during its 2013 season, officials in 2014 rejected suggestions to remove GSU as a participant and instead resolved to quickly rejuvenate the classic.
 Attendance has now climbed significantly each year since 2011 and is again near pre-Katrina levels.
 The game also remains nationally televised, although NBC did briefly move the game broadcast over to its old sister sports-only network between the years of 2015 and 2021.